sagemath/sage/README.md

     sudo apt-get install ...

 If you encounter error messages like "Unable to locate package ...", don't panic.
-You can safely remove the problematic package name from the list and rerun the command.
+You can safely remove the problematic package names from the list and rerun the command.

 ### Preparing the macOS Platform